rackerlabs/technical-blog/_posts/2019-10-02-features-of-sap-web-dispatcher.md

 Following are some of Web Dispatcher's important functions:

-- Web Dispatcher lies between the Internet and the SAP system and serves as the entry point for HTTP and HTTPS requests into the SAP system, which consists of one or more SAP NetWeaver application servers.
+- Web Dispatcher lies between the Internet and the SAP system and serves as the entry point for HTTP and HTTPS requests into the SAP system, which consists of one or more SAP NetWeaver&tm; application servers.

-- As a *software web switch* that switches between network connections within the same Domain, Web dispatcher rejects or accepts connections.
+- As a *software web switch* that switches between network connections within the same domain, Web Dispatcher rejects or accepts connections.
 After accepting a connection, it balances the load to ensure an even distribution of web requests across the servers.

 - Web Dispatcher contributes to security and balances the load in your SAP system.

-- You can use Web dispatcher in pure Advanced Business Application Programming (ABAP) systems, in combined ABAP/Java systems (*dual-stack* systems), and in pure Java systems.
+- You can use Web Dispatcher in pure Advanced Business Application Programming (ABAP) systems, in combined ABAP/Java systems (*dual-stack* systems), and in pure Java systems.

-### SAP Recommendations:
+### SAP recommendations:

-You can use Web Dispatcher if you want to cover only one aspect such as security functions or load balancing.
+You can use Web Dispatcher if you want to cover only one aspect, such as security functions or load balancing.
 For example, SAP recommends using Web Dispatcher if you do not need security functions, such as entry point in the DMZ, SSL, or URL filtering, but do need to balance the load between SAP NetWeaver application server instances.

-Use Web Dispatcher for a SAP system with mulitple application server instances for Web applications.
+Use Web Dispatcher for an SAP system with multiple application server instances for Web applications.

 You can run Web Dispatcher on a server that connects directly to the Internet.
 It requires the following minimal configuration in the profile file (`<xx>` refers to the instance number):

-- The Port which recieves the HTTP or HTTPS requests (parameter `icm/server_port_ <xx>`)
+- The port that receives the HTTP or HTTPS requests (parameter `icm/server_port_ <xx>`)

 - The computer and HTTP port of SAP message servers (parameter `rdisp/mshost` and parameter `ms/http_port or wdisp/system_ <xx>`)

-Although Web Dispatcher is downward-compatible to older releases of SAP systems, some restrictions on release combinations of Web Dispatcher and SAP systemssupported by SAP might apply.
+Although Web Dispatcher is downward-compatible to older releases of SAP systems, some restrictions on release combinations of Web Dispatcher and SAP systems supported by SAP might apply.

 At the latest, SAP releases its Web Dispatcher for older versions of SAP systems when the kernel release of the Web Dispatcher on which it is based is released.
 It is used as the downward-compatible kernel for the SAP system.